 Imagine your cousin has announced she’s cooking Thanksgiving dinner.
 And she has never so much as boiled water for an egg.

 I think you get my concern here.

 I struggled and failed.
 If I hadn’t seen what you could do with lost wax casting, I would have convinced myself it was stupid and didn’t work.

-Which is what I hear from those who’ve tried resin and it ‘didn’t work’.
+Which is what I hear from those who’ve tried resin, and it ‘didn’t work’.

 Yeah, those free youtube videos aren’t as good at teaching you as you might think.

-What’s the key to getting good at making resin jewelry?
+Then what’s the key to getting good at making resin jewelry?